-Soft skills are personal attributes that can affect relationships, communication, and interaction with others.
-Complex problem-solving, critical thinking, creativity, intercultural skills and teamwork are regarded as the most important skills required in our contemporary society and in the workplace*.
+According to The World Economic Forum - Future of Jobs report (2016), soft skills are personal attributes that can affect relationships, communication and interaction with others.
+Complex problem-solving, critical thinking, creativity, intercultural skills and teamwork are regarded as the most important skills required in our contemporary society and in the workplace of the future.

 Knowledge that is specific to dance is often implied or “silent” knowledge, operating in the background and rarely named (in detail) for its unique impact and potential in diverse settings.
-This project will identify, collect and articulate the implicit skills developed through dance practice by focusing on five examples of contemporary dance practices involving a community of non-professionals.
+Empowering Dance - Developing Soft Skills has identified, collected and articulated the implicit skills developed through dance practice by focusing on five examples of contemporary dance practices involving a community of non-professionals.

 These five best practice case studies do not provide an analysis of the whole dance sector, but focus on contemporary dance practices led by artists who are specifically interested in building relations and are experienced with working with non-professionals.
 The practices vary in being an ongoing activity (weekly classes), a project based activity (for a certain amount of time) and an artistic led activity that has an outcome at the end (performance).
 All dance practices are mainly task and/or improvisation based.

 The staff of the five European dance houses, a research expert from Bassano del Grappa, seven dance practitioners with their diverse practices, including focus groups of participants from their local communities, are involved in the project.

 In all five case studies, evidence is found that these specific contemporary dance practices indeed support the participants to develop personal and interpersonal skills and that continuous contemporary dance practice helps people deal with change, build resilience, gain confidence and develop healthy interpersonal relationships.